 C_SessionCancel terminates active session based operations. hSession is the session’s handle; flags indicates the operations to cancel.

-To identify which operation(s) should be terminated, the flags parameter should be assigned the logical OR of one or more of the bit flags defined in the CK_MECHANISM_INFO structure.
+To identify which operation(s) should be terminated, the flags parameter should be assigned the logical bitwise OR of one or more of the bit flags defined in the CK_MECHANISM_INFO structure.

 If no flags are set, the session state will not be modified and CKR_OK will be returned.